tobiasla78/filament-simple-pages/README.md

 ## Basic Usage

-### Add the Resource to create pages to your panel
+### Add the Resource to create pages in your panel

 Register the plugin in your AdminPanelProvider.